Xeus-Territory/OOP_Management/README.md

-Basic Project about OOP - Model - Connection of SQL
+Basic Project about OOP - Model - Connection to SQLServer